Nitish-Joshi/Test-Suite-for-NoSQL-DB-during-a-network-partition/Project Journal.md

 * Repo will be maintain in: https://github.com/nguyensjsu (Links to an external site.)Links to an external site.
 * Keep a Project Journal (as a markdown document) recording weekly progress, challenges, tests and test results.
 * All documentation must be written in GitHub Markdown (including diagrams) and committed to GitHub.

+# Week 1:
+Objective ---> Initial Research on the basic understanding and functionality of the project, studying the requriements, identifying the key aspects and figuring out the necessary technologies to be used.

+# Task 1:
+* Studying NoSQL Databases
+* Understanding CAP Theorem
+* Understanding the requirements and architecture of the project through the article - https://www.infoq.com/articles/jepsen
+* Researching on the NoSQL DB to be used for both CP and AP.
+* Understanding Partition Tolerance and its pitfalls.
+* Studying other related terminologies required for the project.